patschreiber/social_network_data_dump_urls/README.md

 # Social Network Data Dump URLs
 A collection of URLs that point to where one can request the data dump a given social network will generate for you.
+I didn't realize more social networks offered this feature, so this repo is an attempt to collate all of the ones that _do_, in addition to providing instructions on how a user can procure their available data.

 <br>